Surf Fishing Gear and Tackle

 23-inch spotfin croaker caught on the listed gear and tackle

-In this article, I’ll be explaining the gear and tackle that I use for surf fishing.
-This includes my rod and reel for surf fishing as well as the rig I use with all of the terminal tackle.
+In this article, I’ll be showing you and explaining to you the gear and tackle that I use for surf fishing.
+This includes my rod and reel, as well as the rig I use with all of the terminal tackle.
 When it comes down to it, finding the right surf fishing tackle and gear depends on your preferences, but I’ll explain my preferences and why I use what I use.

 Light Tackle Surf Fishing Gear and Tackle